 It is a collaboration item of Ominato Fumiyoshi Shoten x Ultraman x Takumi YOZA!

 We, "Ominato Fumiyoshi Shoten", a long-established folding screen manufacturer with a history of 100 years, collaborated with Ultraman and ink painter Takumi Koza.
 Traditional gold folding screens are finished by hand-pasting gold leaf one by one by craftsmen.
-Borderless finish is used to create a sense of depth so that you can enjoy it in the Western-style room or in the living room.
+The black matte edge creates a profound feeling, and it can also be used as an interior or art.

 Especially for business owners and for use in the reception room.

 |Technique||Folding Screens (Room Divider)|

 |Material||Natural wood, Western gold, brass foil, silk screen printing, sumi-e finish|

 |Size||W34.64" * D0.59" * H45.66"(W88.0*D1.5*H116.0cm)|

 |Electronic Equipment||Body: Pressing chip cardboard on natural wood frameworkFlooring: table · wrapping & brass foil, back · dark clothPicture: silk screen printing · ink painting finishOriginal: Ink Maker "Takumi YOZA"|